B987352101_O1995.pdf

 was

-tiny sheltered bay in the rocky coast
+sighted at Pukema, a tiny sheltered bay in the rocky coast

 a few miles north of